-- Conduct an annual internal review of the Cardiac Emergency Response Plan (CERP) for schools.
-The annual review should focus on ways to improve the response process, to include: - a) A post-event review following an event.
+1) Conduct an annual internal review of the Cardiac Emergency Response Plan (CERP) [during or at a specific time of the year].
+The annual review should focus on ways to improve the response process, to include:

+- A post-event review following an event.
 This includes review of existing documentation for any identified cardiac emergency that occurred at the location or at any sanctioned function.
-There should be a designated person responsible for establishing the documentation process. - 2) Post-event documentation and action shall include the following: - a) A contact list of individuals to be notified in case of a cardiac emergency. - b) Determine the procedures for the release of information regarding cardiac emergencies.

-- c) Date, time, and location of the cardiac emergency and the steps taken to respond to the cardiac emergency. - d) The identification of the person(s) who responded to the emergency. - e) The outcome of the cardiac emergency.
+There should be a designated person responsible for establishing the documentation process. - 2) Post-event documentation and action shall include the following: - a) A contact list of individuals to be notified in case of a cardiac emergency. - b) Determine the procedures for the release of information regarding cardiac emergencies. - c) Date, time, and location of the cardiac emergency and the steps taken to respond to the cardiac emergency. - d) The identification of the person(s) who responded to the emergency. - e) The outcome of the cardiac emergency.
 This shall include but not be limited to a summary of the presumed medical condition of the person who experienced the cardiac emergency to the extent that the information is publicly available.
-Personal identifiers should not be collected unless the information is publicly available. - f) An evaluation of whether the CERP and CERP Protocol was sufficient to enable an appropriate response to the specific cardiac emergency.
-The review shall include recommendations for improvements to the CERP and CERP Protocol and in its implementation if the plan was not optimally suited for the specific incident.
-The post-event review may include discussions with medical personnel (ideally through the school's medical counsel) to help in the debriefing process and to address any concerns regarding on-site medical management and coordination. - g) An evaluation of the debriefing process for responders and post-event support.
-This shall include the identification of aftercare services including crisis counselors and/or other local resources. - h) A review of the documentation for all Cardiac Emergency Response Drills performed during the year.
-Consider pre-established Drill report forms to be completed by all responders. - A determination, at least annually, as to whether additions, changes or modifications to the Plan are needed.
-Reasons for a change in the Plan may result from a change in established guidelines, an internal review following an actual cardiac emergency, or from changes in facilities, equipment, processes, technology, administration, or personnel. - j) After an actual emergency event occurs, you may need assistance in downloading and storing information from the AED to aid in the patient's continued medical care. - k) If the AED is taken with the patient or is removed from its cabinet, please place a sign about where the next closest one is located until there is an AED put back in the cabinet.
+Personal identifiers should not be collected unless the information is publicly available. - f) An evaluation of whether the CERP was sufficient to enable an appropriate response to the specific cardiac emergency.
+The review shall include recommendations for improvements to the Plan and in its implementation if the plan was not optimally suited for the specific incident.
+The post-event review may include discussions with medical personnel to help in the debriefing process and to address any concerns regarding on-site medical management and coordination. - g) An evaluation of the debriefing process for responders and post-event support.
+This shall include the identification of aftercare services including aftercare services and crisis counselors. - h) A review of the documentation for all Cardiac Emergency Response Drills performed during the year.
+Consider pre-established Drill report forms to be completed by all responders. - i) After an actual emergency event occurs, you may need assistance in downloading and storing information from the AED to aid in the patient's continued medical care. - j) If the AED is taken with the patient or is removed from its cabinet, please place a sign about where the next closest one is located until there is an AED put back in the cabinet.
 Consider having a process or checklist for AEDs that have been used to verify all parts have been checked and replaced.